kyxap1/starred/README.md

 ## Others

+- [my-mac-os](https://github.com/nikitavoloboev/my-mac-os) - 💻 a list of applications, alfred workflows and various tools that make my macOS experience even more amazing
+- [linux-sysadmin-interview-questions](https://github.com/chassing/linux-sysadmin-interview-questions) - Collection of Linux Sysadmin/DevOps interview questions
+- [consul](https://github.com/thechane/consul) - Docker compose file and other resources for running Consul as a service in Docker
 - [terraplate](https://github.com/rjayroach/terraplate) - use ansible templates to easily generate terraform modules, components and tfvars files
 - [ami-builder-packer](https://github.com/awslabs/ami-builder-packer) - An example of an AMI Builder using CI/CD with AWS CodePipeline, AWS CodeBuild, Hashicorp Packer and Ansible.
 - [awesome-sre](https://github.com/dastergon/awesome-sre) - A curated list of awesome Site Reliability and Production Engineering resources.